 What do you want to know about the position?
 The company?
 The department?
 The team?
 You’ll cover a lot of this in the actual interview, so have a few less-common questions ready to go.
 We especially like questions targeted to the interviewer (“What’s your favorite part about working here?”) or the company’s growth (“What can you tell me about your new products or plans for growth?”).

 Click here to download Advanced Resources’ Definitive Guide to Interview Questions.
-For more information on achieving job search success, visit Advanced Resources’ Career Insights.
+For more information on achieving job search success, visit Advanced Resources’ Career Resources.
 You can also click here to browse Advanced Resources’ open jobs or to upload your resume.